 Largely following Middle Harbour Creek and stretching from Seaforth in the south to St Ives in the north Garigal National Park is hidden through Sydney's Northern suburbs.
 Despite how close it is to large urban centres Garigal is quite beautiful with lots of different walking and cycling tracks.
 For those just wishing to picnic Davidson Reserve is a great spot just next to Middle Harbour Creek, under the Roseville Bridge.

 There are alerts raised for Garigal National Park

-Please be reminded that domestic pets are not permitted on NPWS estate.
+Domestic pets are not permitted in NSW national parks and reserves.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

-Fox baiting in these reserves is aimed at reducing their impact on threatened species.
+Fox baiting in this reserve is aimed at reducing their impact on threatened species.

 A section of Flat Rock track - from the Killarney Drive entrance to the Downpatrick Street entrance - is currently closed until further notice due to track safety issues where the track passes through private property near Killarney Point:

 - Walkers heading west should exit Flat Rock track at the eastern end of Killarney Drive and use Killarney Drive until you reach Downpatrick Street.
 Then walk down the street and re-enter Flat Rock track from the Downpatrick Street fire trail.

 - Walkers heading east should exit Flat Rock track at the Downpatrick Street fire trail and use Downpatrick Street, then Killarney Drive until you reach the end of Killarney Drive.
 Re-enter Flat Rock track from the Killarney Drive entrance.

 For more information, please contact the NPWS Ku-ring-gai Chase area Forestville office on 02 9451 3479.